Trixie Belden and the Killifish Point Mystery

 "Wouldn’t want someone to hear you, now would we?" he asked rhetorically.
 "Bye bye, girls!
 It’s been fun!"
 He again chuckled mirthlessly as he disappeared.

-While Honey did as Trixie said, Trixie began to think of a way to get them out of the cave.
-She felt around the sandy floor for a sharp rock but could not find one.
+While Honey redoubled her efforts in the wake of Trixie’s success, Trixie began to think of a way to get them out of the cave.
+She felt around the sandy floor, extending both her legs and arms as far as they would go, for a sharp rock but could not find one.
 Finally, she just decided to rub the t-shirt material along the beam and hope that the roughened wood would be able to do the trick.

 She was concentrating so hard on trying to get her hands untied that Honey’s voice startled her.